The Note START HERE CHORD THEORY SONG TUTORIALS THEORY TECHNIQUE MUSICIANSHIP CHORDS & SCALES LIBRARY

 Subscribe to The Note for exclusive interviews, fascinating articles, and inspiring lessons delivered straight to your inbox.
 Unsubscribe at any time.

-How Sus Chords on Piano Work
+How Sus Piano Chords Work

 C Major triad on keyboard diagram with C, E, and G highlighted in red and labelled root, third, and fifth.